 Regardless of the scale or scope, home renovation costs can quickly spiral out of control if left unchecked.
 In fact, there have even been cases where homeowners have experienced long delays due to blown budgets and unexpected expenses.
-And if you want to maintain a consistently high level of productivity throughout your project and avoid any hold-ups, there are a few things that you must keep in mind.
+And if you want to maintain a consistently high level of productivity throughout your project and avoid any hold-ups, you must keep Home Renovation Costs Low.
 To this end, here are a few money-saving tips to keep your renovation expenditure at a minimum.

 - Set aside a reasonable budget